 4 – Caserta Royal Palace

 Referred to as an Italian Versailles, this Royal Palace in Caserta is the largest in the world (UNESCO World Heritage).
 This royal palace has five floors, 1200 rooms, 34 stairs and 1742 windows.
 All its decoration, tapestry and frescoes are breathtaking.
 Make sure you book a guided tour if you decide to visit Casera Royal Palace for the day so you get a comprehensive guide of its history.
+If you are travelling there by train or car, you can book your tickets in advance to avoid the queue.

 5 – Venice